toshon-jennings/DoubleCapsCorrect/SECURITY.md

 - Any potential impact or exploit scenario
 - Suggested remediation, if available

-We’ll acknowledge receipt within _[X hours]_ and provide updates as the issue is reviewed.
+We’ll acknowledge receipt within 48 business hours and provide updates as the issue is reviewed.

 ## 🤝 Trust Promise